 Teacher Of The Year Award

-Nicole Grebosz, technology special area teacher from Citrus Grove Elementary School, is Volusia County Schools' Teacher of the Year for 2019.
-She will serve as Volusia County's Teacher of the Year for one year, representing all of Volusia's teachers.
+Ian Jackson, AVID teacher from Taylor Middle-High School, is Volusia County Schools' Teacher of the Year for 2020.
+He will serve as Volusia County's Teacher of the Year for one year, representing all of Volusia's teachers.

-In addition to Ms. Grebosz, four other teachers received special recognition as finalists:
+In addition, four other teachers received special recognition as finalists:

 - Sharron DeRosier, World History and STEM teacher, Galaxy Middle

 - C. Michelle Pons, Volusia Online Learning teacher